 Students may be referred for a Gifted evaluation by parents, classroom teachers, or other school personnel, through the guidance office.
 A screening will be completed for referred students using a standardized assessment that correlates with intelligence quotients.

 Parents of students scoring a qualifying score are given Permission to Evaluate and parent input forms.
 Upon receiving a signed Permission to Evaluate, a school psychologist administers an individual IQ test and achievement tests, while the classroom teacher(s) completes an observational checklist.
 A multidisciplinary team to determine giftedness reviews the total results along with the parent input form.
 If the criteria for giftedness are met, parents are invited to a Gifted Individualized Education Program meeting to establish programming which meets that student’s individual needs.

 Referrals for Gifted evaluation can be made at any time during the school year, but only one referral per child per calendar year is permitted.
-Any questions about the screening and identification process should be directed to the Director of Pupil Services at 610-869-2441
+Any questions about the screening and identification process should be directed to the Sean Burns, Director of Pupil Services.

 Gifted Program Audit-

 During the 2017-2018 school year, the Avon Grove School District embarked on a comprehensive audit to evaluate the Avon Grove School District programming for our gifted students.
 The intent of this program audit was to identify the supports currently in place, review and align our supports to recognized best practices, and to determine the actions needed to continue to strengthen our program.